Little Mix: 2021–2022: As a trio, Between Us and hiatus

 On 16 July 2021, it was announced that Little Mix would be honoured with wax figures at Madame Tussauds in London, in celebration of the group's ten-year anniversary.
 Despite Jesy Nelson's departure from the group in December 2020, it was revealed she would still feature as one of the figures, as she was a significant part of the group during their ten years together, and the wax figures would depict the group in one of their most popular music videos.
 The figures were unveiled at the Baker Street attraction on 28 July 2021 depicts the group in the outfits used in their "Bounce Back" music video.
 On 23 July, the group released "Kiss My (Uh Oh)" in collaboration with Anne-Marie as the fourth single from her second studio album, Therapy.
 The music video for the song was directed by Hannah Lux Davis and premiered on Anne-Marie's YouTube channel the same day.

 On 19 August, the group announced they would release their first greatest hits album, Between Us, in celebration of the group's ten-year anniversary.
 The album's lead single, "Love (Sweet Love)", was announced on 30 August 2021 and was released on 3 September.
 In October 2021, it was revealed that Little Mix was the ninth-most-played female artist of the 21st century in the United Kingdom so far and the only girl group in the top ten.
 Between Us was released in November 2021, featuring five new songs.
 On 11 November 2021, a day before Between Us was released, the group was featured on the covers of DIY and Attitude magazines to promote the album.
 In the same month, Little Mix won the MTV Europe Music Award for Best UK & Ireland Act, their fifth win in the category.

-On 2 December 2021, the group announced that they would be going on hiatus following the completion of their planned Confetti Tour in 2022 in order to "recharge" and work on solo projects.
+On 2 December 2021, the group announced that they would be going on hiatus following the completion of their planned Confetti Tour in 2022 to "recharge" and work on solo projects.
 In December 2021, Amazon named Little Mix as one of biggest artists of 2021 year on Amazon Music.
 In 2021, Vevo UK revealed that Little Mix was the top female act of that year and the only British act to appear on the list top ten.
 On 19 December 2021, the group received two nominations for the 2022 Brit Awards, for Group of the Year and International Song of the Year for "Heartbreak Anthem".

 On 27 January 2022, Little Mix was nominated at the 2022 iHeartRadio Music Awards for Dance Song of The Year with "Heartbreak Anthem".
 On 3 February, it was announced that the group was Sony Music's tenth biggest selling global act of 2021, with their greatest hits album, Between Us, being one of their biggest selling album globally from that year.